 American agriculture and illegal immigration

 To draw attention to immigration reform, the United Farm Workers Union launched a campaign called “Take Our Jobs.”
 The union supports the AgJOBS bill currently held up in Congress that grants temporary legal status to immigrants, which would become permanent if they continue to work on farms for a specific period of time.
-CNN reports that at least half a million applicants are needed to replace the immigrant workforce, so the union has posted an application at takeourjobs.org for Americans who want to work on a farm.
+CNN reports that at least half a million consumers are needed to replace the immigrant workforce, so the union has posted a form at takeourjobs.org for Americans who want to work on a farm.

 Unemployed shun back-breaking labor

 Union president Arturo Rodriguez told CNN that at least 4,000 people have responded to the application.
 Some are serious responses and others are hate mail.
 Only a few dozen have followed through.
 Most consumers quickly lose interest once the reality sinks in that the jobs involve back-breaking labor in triple-digit temperatures and minimum wage, usually without benefits.
 Some small farms are not required to pay minimum wage and in 15 states farms aren’t required to offer workers’ compensation.